WINERY

 Our whites consistently exhibit delightful fresh and lively fruit flavours balanced with crisp acidity and deliver a delicious, lingering, dry finish.

-Again we pick red fruit both by hand and machine depending on the quality of the fruit or the trellis system in the vineyard.
+Red fruit is also picked both by hand and machine depending on the quality of the fruit or the trellis system in the vineyard.

 Machine harvesting is not possible on the intensive open lyre trellis design.
 On selected parcels chilling may be employed before a long cold soak at the start of a ferment, however the typical approach is to crush to a small open fermenter and inoculate with yeast immediately.